exercism/bash/concepts/commands-and-arguments/introduction.md

 If the executable is outside a known path, the executable's file path will need to be specified.
 For the `myprogram` executable in the current directory, use `./myprogram`; if it's in the directory `/opt/somedirectory`, use `/opt/somedirectory/myprogram`.

-Tip — The `type` command can be used to get detalis about the command:
+Tip: The `type` command can be used to get detalis about the command:

 ```bash
 $ type rm